 The First Truth tells us very simply: Our sensory apparatus, is not running smoothly; or -

 Our sensory apparatus, the Five Aggregates which are manifest in the six senses of touch, taste, smell, sound, sight and thought, are not running smoothly.

 THE SECOND TRUTH

 The Second Truth discusses the cause of Dukkha.
 Our sensory apparatus is influenced by pleasure and wanting.
 This is the prime cause of Dukkha.
 But my understanding of Buddhism then differs from the normal view.

-The normal view is that pleasure and wanting lead to attachment, and due to impermanence and change, attatchment leads to suffering.
+The normal view is that Buddha adopted the Hindu idea that pleasure and wanting lead to attachment, and then he added the new idea that due to impermanence and change, attatchment leads to suffering.